 What You Should Know About Graduating From Community College in North Carolina

 Your career options should be part of the decision process when choosing a North Carolina community college.
-Based on 2020 data, the five careers in North Carolina requiring only an associate degree that pay the most were air traffic controllers, radiation therapists, funeral home managers, dental hygienists, and magnetic resonance imaging technologists.
+Based on 2021 data, the five careers in North Carolina requiring only an associate degree that pay the most were nuclear technicians, radiation therapists, dental hygienists, funeral home managers, and diagnostic medical sonographers.

 Another important factor is the number of available jobs in North Carolina that require an associate degree.
-The five careers with the most available job openings are preschool teachers, paralegals and legal assistants, dental hygienists, computer network support specialists, and radiologic technologists.
+The five careers with the most available job openings are preschool teachers, paralegals and legal assistants, radiologic technologists, dental hygienists, and physical therapist assistants.

 It’s also important to consider which jobs are on the decline.
-In North Carolina, the five jobs requiring an associate degree that are expected to have the greatest decline include respiratory therapy technicians, desktop publishers, nuclear technicians, human resources assistants, and mechanical drafters.
+In North Carolina, human resources assistants, desktop publishers, and drafters have the worst outlook in the state.

 Another part of choosing a North Carolina community college is understanding your financial aid options.
 The state and federal resources listed below give you a starting point for exploring the scholarships, grants, and loans that are available to community college students in North Carolina.